- 2017 onwards: Assistant Professor in the History of Science and Technology, University of Warwick

 Before joining Warwick, I completed my PhD at the University of Cambridge and held the Adrian Research Fellowship at Darwin College.
 I have also held research fellowships at the University of Sydney, Harvard University, and the Philadelphia Area Center for the History of Science.

-My new project reassesses the relationship between science and print.
+I am now working on a new project, provisionally entitled Empire of Useful Knowledge: Science, Technology and the Global Politics of Print, 1815–1914.
+The goal is to reassess the relationship between science and print as part of global history.
 Historians have long acknowledged the importance of the printing press in shaping new audiences for science in Europe.
 My research pushes this theme across and beyond European empires.
 I explore the uneven development of science and print in Asia, Africa, and the Americas.
 And in doing so, I connect the global history of science to major political questions, addressing themes ranging from technology and slavery to natural history and religion.

 - 'Phrenology, correspondence, and the global politics of reform, 1815–1848', The Historical Journal, 2 (2017), pp. 409-442.